shinken-solutions/shinken/README.rst

 Requirements
 ============

-There are common and conditional requirements for the three installation methods which are described below.
-Keep in mind that you should not mix the methods.
-Thus if you installed with the first method, you have to use that method as well when you update or remove your installation.
+There are mandatory and conditional requirements for the installation methods which are described below.
+Keep in mind that you use an alternate installation method (setup.py or simple extraction to a folder), you have to use that method as well when you update or remove your installation.

-The recommended method is the "install script" which tries to do all the necessary steps for you.
-You can choose that one if your OS is compatible with it.
-If you choose it, you can skip/skim over the requirements section and come back to it later if needed.
+The recommended installation method is the "install script" which tries to do all the necessary steps for you.
+Use it if your OS is compatible with it.

+You can skip/skim over the requirements section and come back to it later if using the installation script.
 However, it is recommended to check any requirement manually to confirm they are installed correctly.

-Common Requirements
+Mandatory Requirements
 -------------------

 `shinken` requires